addddisonnnn/KLF4-Pioneer-Factor-Project/README.md

 I got the majority of my data from the Cistrome database, allowing for simple search and filtering for KLF4.
 All of the datasets on the database are ChIP-seq data, making our lives so much easier.
 They are also converted to the most up-to-date build, and all of their data has been converted into BED files.
 We chose datasets that met our standards (>1K peaks).

 ## Step 2: Process & Clean our Data
+This is where we figure out potential variables, factors, or determinants of interest.
+Histone methylation/modifications, other transcription factors, and more are examples.

 ## Step 3: ML Model Training